Best Down Jackets for Outdoor Adventures

 Higher-fill-power down is more compressible.
 This means that if you take two jackets weighing 8 ounces, one with 900-fill and one with 650-fill down, the former will be far more packable than the latter.

-The durability of your down mainly depends on the toughness of the outer fabric.
+Another key factor when deciding between down jackets is durability, which mainly depends on the toughness of the outer fabric.
 This can be gauged by looking at the fabric density and the weave.

 Fabric density is rated by the denier value (D).
 A higher denier rating means the shell fabric is heavier, but also stronger and more resistant to wear and tear.
 A 10D fabric, then, will be lightweight but fragile, while a 30D fabric will be heavier but more rugged.